 In November 2010, we completed our merger with Enterprise GP Holdings L.P. (the "Holdings Merger").
 In connection with the Holdings Merger, a privately held affiliate of EPCO agreed to temporarily waive the regular cash distributions it would otherwise receive from us with respect to a certain number of our common units it owns (the "Designated Units").
-Distributions paid to partners during 2015 excluded 35,380,000 Designated Units.
-The temporary distribution waiver expired in November 2015; therefore, distributions to be paid, if any, during calendar year 2016 will include all common units owned by the privately held affiliates of EPCO.
+Distributions paid to partners during 2015 reflected the exclusion of 35,380,000 Designated Units.
+The temporary distribution waiver expired in November 2015; therefore, distributions paid to partners during calendar year 2016 are payable on all outstanding common units.